Caven Point Studio

-Cinelease Studios–Caven Point, or Caven Point Studio, is a film studio/soundstage complex in Jersey City, New Jersey and is currently the second largest film studio in New Jersey.
+Cinelease Studios–Caven Point, or Caven Point Studio, is a film studio/soundstage complex in Jersey City, New Jersey and is one of largest film studios in New Jersey.

 Background

 The building, located in the Greenville section of the city, had earlier been a 'last mile' warehouse-distribution center.
 It is east of Garfield Avenue and west of the Hudson County Extension of the New Jersey Turnpike at the southern end of the Canal Crossing redevelopment area.